-CHEM2211 - Organic Chemistry Laboratory I AND Permission of Head of Department.
+CHEM2211 - Organic Chemistry Laboratory I AND

-- Enzymes: Nomenclature; catalysis; deactivation; applications in food processing; enzymes and health. - Vitamins and Minerals: Water and fat soluble vitamins; bulk and trace minerals; sources, functions and role in health; bioavailability, effects of processing; vitamin and mineral supplementation of foods; toxicity. - 3.
+- Enzymes: Nomenclature; catalysis; deactivation; applications in food processing; enzymes and health. - Vitamins and Minerals: Water- and fat-soluble vitamins; bulk and trace minerals; sources, functions and role in health; bioavailability, effects of processing; vitamin and mineral supplementation of foods; toxicity. - 3.
 Pigments and Flavours: Natural and artificial colourants, dyes and lakes; flavours and flavourings; chemistry and physiology of taste and saporous substances; flavour enhancement. - 4.
 Food Additives: Classes and applications; safety considerations. - Toxicants and Allergens: Sources, properties and chemistry; effects on consumer; effect of processing; measures for elimination or reduction of levels in foods.

-• Final Written Examination (2 hours) 60%

-• Course Work: 40%

-In-course Tests 40%

-(an assignment may be given)
+In-course Tests 40% (an assignment may be given)